The Emperor’s Chess Set: A Perfect Birthday Gift

 George’s fascination with Napoleon persisted thereafter.
 He collected more than 162 volumes about the former emperor and acquired his snuffbox and breloche, though the latter items are no longer in the Biltmore collection.

-Napoleon’s chess set, however, is on display in the Library of Biltmore House.
+Napoleon’s chess set, however, is on display in The Biltmore Legacy.